The Search Engine Giant’s Layout Is Optimized For Paid Results

 It is no coincidence that Google has been gradually pushing organic search results further and further off the screen since 2013.
 The search engine powerhouse is clearly taking steps to make paid results appear more appealing to customers than organic listings.

-After all, Google has their greedy goal of $300B to reach no matter how many small businesses they have to trample to get there.
+After all, Google has a greedy goal of $300B to reach no matter how many small businesses they have to trample to get there.

 Get Back On Top